ngmoco/bootloader/README.md

 # bootloader

-This gem provides a set of APIs that takes care of common tasks across your non-Railsy Ruby projects:
+bootloader takes care of many of the common tasks across your Ruby applications:

-- Loading YAML configuration
+- Loading YAML configuration.
-- Loading multiple source files at once
+- Loading multiple source files at once.
-- Setting up a syslogger
+- Setting up a syslogger.
 - etc.

 ## Installation